keerthanamg/keerthanamg.github.io/README.md

-# Prompt Engineer @ Zensar Technology
+# Prompt Engineer @ Zensar Technologies Ltd.
 As a Prompt Engineer at Zensar Technologies, I focus on optimizing and advancing the performance of cutting-edge AI systems.
 My expertise lies in crafting and refining high-quality prompts for a variety of AI models, encompassing tasks such as conversational AI, content summarization, video descriptions, and image/video caption generation.

 I specialize in evaluating both human and AI-generated prompt-response pairs, providing in-depth feedback, and implementing improvements to enhance accuracy and relevance.
 With a focus on generative AI and natural language processing (NLP), I consistently work on improving response quality across multiple parameters, ensuring seamless AI-human interaction.